pisceanfoot/DataStaxDay/README.md

 ```
 >Dataframes were introduced in Spark 1.3 and are a more efficient means of managing and analysing data than traditional Spark RDD's - you can read more about them [here](https://databricks.com/blog/2015/02/17/introducing-dataframes-in-spark-for-large-scale-data-science.html) and a good explanation [here](http://stackoverflow.com/questions/31508083/difference-between-dataframe-and-rdd-in-spark)

+We can view the schema of a DataFrame:
 ```
 scala> df_albums.printSchema()
 root